Exoskeleton Variability Optimization

 An optimization algorithm will change the assistance pattern on the hip exoskeleton during walking sessions and the optimal assistance pattern will be determined when gait variability is minimized.

-Participants will walk 10 times of 1 minute duration while an optimization algorithm changes the assistance profile of an exoskeleton.
+Participants will walk 10-minute trials while an optimization algorithm changes the assistance profile of the exoskeleton.

-Determine effects on endurance of participants using ground reaction force (Bertec treadmill), walking speed (Bertec treadmill), indirect calorimetry (Cosmed), and motion capture (Vicon).
+Endurance of participants using ground reaction force (Bertec treadmill), walking speed (Bertec treadmill), indirect calorimetry (Cosmed), and motion capture (Vicon) will be determined.

-Participants will walk 2 times at a speed of 1 meter per second until the participant indicates claudication or a maximum duration of 6 minutes.
+Participants will walk 2 trials at a speed of 1 meter per second until the participant indicates claudication or a maximum duration of 6 minutes, which ever comes first.

 What is the study measuring?